panjanek/EdiManager/README.md

                web           Setup HTTP proxy to access camera web interface through local TCP port.
 As a default web interface will be available at localhost:9999.
-                             Other port can be stecified with -w Commands applicable for any device:
+                             Other port can be specified with -w Commands applicable for any device:
                probe         Perform UDP probing only (checks if the device is online)